-Red Hat License Subscription Pricing 2022
+Red Hat License Subscription Pricing 2026

 What is Red Hat?

 Teams can see more about how Red Hat Virtualization works here.
 You can also find information like new features and product pricing from their extensive PDF on the product here.
-For a look into all their products, you can visit their page here.
+For a look at all their products, you can visit their page here.

 The Red Hat platform has a wide array of open-source software and resources for DevOps teams.
 One of their most important missions is developing enterprise-level, open-source software so more teams can innovate.

-Many of their paid subscriptions have community versions and they actively contribute to open-source projects like Fedora.
+Many of their paid subscriptions have community versions, and they actively contribute to open-source projects like Fedora.
 Appropriately named after Red Hat’s iconic logo, Fedora is one of their Linux Distributions.
 It’s an ideal free choice for an operating system with flexible functionality to develop customizable applications.
 You can find the software for download here.

 How Does the Red Hat Subscription Model Work?